bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s.markdown

 Next steps are copy Application.war to tmp directory, removing Tomcat default project, unzip Application as root Tomcat application and removing temporary files.
 Then set java and tomcat running options.
+You can set your own properties.
+That properties can be used in the server.xml and should be called with -D prefix.

 Last step is Tomcat running.
+If any utility soft are needed, create start script, copy into image and run in CMD/ENTRYPOINT.

+Remember that all tools started in RUN section available only in image creation phase!
+If you need any daemons, create and run script.

 ### Prepare application to Prometheus
 #### For Spring Boot Application